Introduction - Diagrammatic Presentation of Data

 Students who are looking forward to diving deep into the theories and principles of Diagrammatic representation of data, make sure to visit the official website of Vedantu and join a live online tutoring class!

-1. Difference Between the Diagrammatic and Graphical Presentation of Data
+4. Difference between the Diagrammatic and Graphical Presentation of Data.

 All graphical representations of data can be a diagram, but all diagrams are not a graph.
-Graphs are represented to a scale, but diagrams are required to be constructed to a scale.
-Construction of graphs requires the two more axes, but none is a necessity in case of diagrams.
+Graphs are represented on a scale, but diagrams are required to be constructed to a scale.
+Construction of graphs requires two more axes, but none is a necessity in case of diagrams.

 The different types of diagrams used in statistics are line diagram, bar diagram, and pie chart.
 Bar diagrams can further be classified into simple bar diagrams, multiple bar diagrams and component or sub-divided bar diagrams.